CS477/677: Analysis of Algorithms

 The topics presented and the lecture notes for each class will gradually be posted below as we cover them in the class.
 The assignments and their due dates will also be posted in this table.
 Please check this web page regularly for updates.

 For homework submission please include a typed cover sheet with your name, section number and homework number.
 It would be desired to type the rest of your homework, but handwriting will be accepted.
-You can find instructions about writing your homework with LaTeX on Richard's webpage.
+You can find instructions about writing your homework with LaTeX at LaTeX Project.
+A template for writing your homework solution with LaTeX has been kindly provided by Nolan Warner (download).

 Date Topic Readings Assignments